JordanEJ/Palera1n-Theos-Installer/README.md

 > ## WARNING: This is a work in progress.
-It does not work at the moment.
+It worked for me but might not for you.

 # Palera1n-Theos-Installer
 The theos installer script slight rewritten to work with palera1n.